 Projects recommended for funding are invited to proceed with the formal association to the Flagship, using the Flagship standard association procedure (Graphene Flagship partnering mechanism, HBP partnering mechanism).
 Any issue at this stage is treated through classical project risk management.

 |End of october-November 2021||Notification of accepted full proposals|

 Links to relevant documents

-To learn more on the topics, eligibility criteria and the submission of proposals to the JTC2021, please consult the FLAG-ERA JTC2021 Call announcement. * Last updated on January 19, 2021
+To learn more on the topics, eligibility criteria and the submission of proposals to the JTC2021, please consult the FLAG-ERA JTC2021 Call Announcement. * Last updated on April 14, 2021

 To help you through the submission process, please consult the FLAG-ERA JTC 2021 Submission Guidelines.